 Step 4: Facilitate the Lab

 Students will work collaboratively in assigned groups.
 Divide students into groups of four, based on their personalities and strengths.
-Distribute the seven sources to each group.
-Each student is responsible for approximately two sources within their group.
+Distribute the remaining six (RS#05 - RS#10) sources to each group.
+Each student is responsible for two sources within their group.
 Student "A" is responsible for the two sources labeled "A," etc.

 Students will work independently on their subtext chart for the assigned sources.
 Give students 25 to 30 minutes to complete this assignment.
 The subtext chart requires that students determine if their sources supports the idea that the coup was planned by the United States because Guatemala represented a national security threat, or because business interests were at stake.
 Students should also analyze the subtext of the source by answering the questions: